Spectral transformation associated with a perturbed $R_I$ type recurrence relation: co-polynomials of type and Spectral Transformation

-is the corresponding sequence of monic OPUC.
+as the corresponding sequence of monic OPUC where $\{m_n\}_{n=1}^\infty$ is the minimal parameter sequence of the the chain sequence $\{d_{n+1}\}_{n=1}^\infty$.
 Perturbation of co-recursive type in $\beta_n$ is investigated in \cite{Castillo monotonicity R1 2015} from the view point of interlacing properties and some new inequalities involving zeros are derived.
 Note that, under certain restrictions, \eqref{r_n R1 paper} can be viewed as a special case of \eqref{R1}.
+The polynomials $\mathcal{P}_{n+1}(z)$ generated by \eqref{r_n R1 paper} are called the para-orthogonal polynomials on the unit circle (POPUC), and the most general results related to zeros of POPUC can be found in \cite{Castillo LAA 2019, Castillo Petronilho PAMS 2018}.
 This section aims to study the co-dilation in \eqref{r_n R1 paper} and we will see how a perturbation in the chain sequence $\{d_{n+1}\}_{n \geq 1}$ leads to some interesting consequences in function theory and orthogonal polynomials.